samkennerly/suneku/labs/README.md

 - Deleting a container deletes all the files in that container.
 (It does not affect your `~/suneku/` folder.)
 - Deleting an image deletes all the containers which depend on that image.

-It is possible to run a Docker container from inside a Docker container, but I dare not go there.
+It is possible to run a Docker container from inside a Docker container, but I never do that.

 ## Docker commands